afewell-hh/hedgehog-content-center/docs/toi/kb_feature_plan.md

 - article_subtitle (String)
 - article_language (String, enum: "English")
 - article_url (String) - Uniqueness identifier for version conflict resolution
+  > **Note:** The article_url field generation is currently partially implemented but intentionally not fully functional.
+This is to preserve Hubspot's ability to manage URLs and maintain entry relationships.
+The current implementation includes URL generation logic but does not actively update the field in postgres.
+This state should be maintained until Hubspot integration requirements are fully addressed.
 - article_body (Text)
 - category (String, enum: ["Glossary", "FAQs", "Getting started", "Troubleshooting", "General", "Reports", "Integrations"])
 - subcategory (String)